AMRrah/IPL-Analysis_power_bi/README.md

 # IPL-Analysis_power_bi
   **IPL 2008-2024 Analysis Dashboard**  [IPL Player Stats](https://github.com/AMRrah/IPL-Analysis_power_bi/blob/main/IPL%20Analysis%202008-2024.pbix)
  # Overview
  This project is a Power BI dashboard analyzing of the Indian Premier League (IPL) 2008-2024 season.
-It provides actionable insights into team performance, player statistics like total matches, balls faced by the players, total runs and total of player dismissed from the matches than displaying the player image , name , role(eg.allrounder,wicketkeeper),the style of the player and the strike rate of the player all this will be displayed in the dashboard with the help of advanced data visualization techniques to present clear and meaningful results.
+It provides actionable insights into team performance, player statistics like total matches, balls faced by the players, total runs and total of player dismissed from the matches and more that will be displayed in the dashboard with the help of advanced data visualization techniques to present clear and meaningful results.
 <hr>

  # Dataset